Enryu-bit/cryptonite_taskphase_Shantanu/Comprehending_Commands.md

 ## Finding Files
 In this I learnt about the `find` command.<br>
 How versatile it can be.
 We could find by name or directory on the whole system.<br>
+When I used `find` command I got multiple directories and files named `flag` I ran them one by one and got the flag in the third file.<br>
 ```bash
 hacker@commands~finding-files:~$ cd /
 hacker@commands~finding-files:/$ find -name flag